acsizek/acsizek/README.md

 </div>

-- 🌱 I’m currently learning Objects and built in array methods
+- 🌱 I’m currently learning API's
 - 💬 Ask me about ANYTHING
 - 📫 How to reach me: alexcsizek.com